ApoxtleBreaker/YanjerTS-FFmpeg-Consoler/readme.md

 - Currently, only Windows system is supported.

 ## Future planning
+- Add a function to cut a video into two or more parts at a specified time (or more)
 - Optimize the selection logic
 - Add audio extraction function
 - Add volume adjustment